September 2000 (Part 1)

 Your conditions are suitable for martial art training.
 In Shaolin Kungfu training, it is not necessary to have been active in physical activities previously so long as you are healthy.
 Even if you were weak or sick to start with, the chi kung exercises innate in genuine Shaolin Kungfu itself will transform you into a healthy and fit person.

-That is to say, if you learn from a genuine Shaolin master — not from a mediocre instructor teaching external kungfu forms — even if you were weak or sick, you do not have to seek medical treatment or take health food first, you do not have to learn any other exercises from outside arts to supplement your training, and later you do not have to do yoga or other meditative exercises.
+That is to say, if you learn from a genuine Shaolin master -- not from a mediocre instructor teaching external kungfu forms.
 Shaolin training itself is a complete programme for physical, emotional, mental and spiritual development.
 It is not without good reasons why Shaolin Kungfu is regarded by many as the best martial art in the world.
 But it is very important that you have patience, endurance and respect for the teacher.

 I took 1 year of American self defense “karate”, but quit because it was not satisfying my need for spiritual development.
 Since then I have dabbled in yoga videos.
 I find my weakest points are flexibility and weight gaining.

 Although karate is very popular in America, it is not an American martial art; it is Japanese.
 It originated from Southern Shaolin Kungfu.
 Japanese masters went to China to learn kungfu and returned to develop karate.
 It was spread to the United States in a systematic manner after the Second World War.
 Nevertheless, the philosophy as well as practice of karate are quite different from those of Shaolin Kungfu.

 If you want to learn external yoga forms, you can dabble in yoga videos and have some fun, provided you do not break a bone or twist your neck doing funny postures.
 But if you want to learn genuine yoga, you have to learn from a genuine yoga master.